alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 !!! question "Question 5b"

-    As a **researcher** working on DMHT, do you see any obstacles to the uptake of ethical assurance in the sector?
+    As a **researcher** working on DMHTs, do you see any obstacles to the uptake of ethical assurance in the sector?

 The responses from researchers were mostly positive in the sense that few obstacles were identified.
 However, there was a skepticism about the likelihood of the private sector adopting the practices of trustworthy assurance.